feodal01/Jigsaw-toxic/README.md

 # My Solution
 There are three my final models: LSTM with attention (Keras), LSTM with pooling (PyTorch) and Bert (Hugging Face PyTorch implementation) with custom head for multiclass classification.

+Final Solution was blend of Keras and PyTorch LSTM's that brings 0.936** Bert model has not been used for final submission as i started to train Bert too late - 1 day before deadline =( But anyway i evaluated Bert with train-test split (1,5m / 0.3m) and it gives me best result.

 PyTorch LSTM and BERT was trained with custom loss that weights identity's information.

 Final metric was ROC-AUC metric that combines several submetrics to balance overall performance with various aspects of unintended bias.